richmondsin/respai/section1.md

 3. **Interpretability**: Interpretability is about understanding how a model makes decisions, which is crucial for trust in moderation systems.
 Users need to know why a particular piece of content was flagged or allowed to pass through moderation.
 Important aspects includes transparency in the model's decision-making process, the ability to trace back to the features that influenced the model's prediction, and the capacity to explain the model's reasoning in a human-understandable way.
 The PR-AUC does not account for how interpretable the model is, creating a black box in the decision-making processes.
 The use of autoencoders could possibly enhance interpretability through dimensionality reduction, reconstruction error analysis, and feature exploration, making it a potentially valuable tool in developing more trustworthy content moderation systems.

 ## Q2: Evaluating LionGuard
+The experiment is done in the python file `section1q2.py`.
+The results based on different threshold are as follows:
+- High Recall Predictions:
+    - Accuracy: 0.5761
+    - Precision: 0.7633
+    - Recall: 0.5566
+    - F1 Score: 0.6438

+- Balanced Predictions:
+    - Accuracy: 0.5121
+    - Precision: 0.7950
+    - Recall: 0.3922
+    - F1 Score: 0.5252

+- High Precision Predictions:
+    - Accuracy: 0.4741
+    - Precision: 0.8189
+    - Recall: 0.3027
+    - F1 Score: 0.4420

+1. High Recall Predictions:
+- Accuracy: 57.61%: The accuracy is moderate, indicating LionGuard can correctly predict the labels more than half of the time in high-recall mode.
+- Precision: 76.33%: This shows that when LionGuard predicts something as hateful, it is right 76.33% of the time.
+This is quite high, which is positive.
+- Recall: 55.66%: The recall is lower, meaning it misses many actual hateful cases.
+However, for high-recall predictions, this suggests there may still be room for improvement in detecting more hateful content.
+- F1 Score: 64.38%: The F1 score balances both precision and recall, and it suggests that LionGuard performs reasonably but could improve in identifying more hateful content while maintaining precision.

+Conclusion: LionGuard tends to be cautious, prioritizing precision over recall, which limits its ability to catch all cases of hateful content but ensures that when it flags something, it is usually correct.

+2. Balanced Predictions:
+- Accuracy: 51.21%: The accuracy drops here, reflecting a more neutral balance between precision and recall.
+- Precision: 79.50%: Precision remains high, showing that LionGuard is still careful about flagging content, maintaining accuracy when it predicts hateful content.
+- Recall: 39.22%: The recall drops significantly, meaning that LionGuard is missing a lot of actual hateful content.
+- F1 Score: 52.52%: The F1 score shows a decline, signaling a struggle to balance precision and recall effectively.

+Conclusion: When LionGuard balances precision and recall, it tends to prioritize precision too much, at the cost of recall, which results in it failing to detect many hateful cases.

+3. High Precision Predictions:
+- Accuracy: 47.41%: Accuracy further decreases as the focus shifts to precision.
+- Precision: 81.89%: This is the highest precision among the three settings, meaning LionGuard is very confident in its hateful predictions, rarely making mistakes in what it flags as hateful.
+- Recall: 30.27%: However, recall is at its lowest, meaning LionGuard is missing a large majority of actual hateful content.
+It focuses on being highly precise, but sacrifices the ability to catch most hateful cases.
+- F1 Score: 44.20%: The F1 score is the lowest, reflecting the poor balance between precision and recall.

+Conclusion: In high-precision mode, LionGuard becomes very conservative, only flagging content when it’s extremely certain it’s hateful.
+However, this comes at the cost of recall, missing a lot of actual hateful content.

+Summary:
+- Where LionGuard excels: It does well in precision, especially in high-precision mode, where it ensures that flagged content is indeed hateful.
+- Where LionGuard struggles: It struggles in recall across all modes, especially in high-precision and balanced settings.
+This limits its ability to catch all hateful content, leading to a significant number of false negatives.

+Improvements should focus on enhancing recall, especially without drastically sacrificing precision.
+This would allow LionGuard to identify a larger portion of hateful content while maintaining its current precision.

 ## Q3: Improving LionGuard
 I have some ideas on how LionGuard can be improved: